Fire Adapted Communities Programs

 Key aspects of the Watershed Center’s community navigator work include:

-• Helping communities identify BIL and IRA funding that meets their community priorities
+• Helping communities identify federal funding that meets their community priorities

 • Helping communities develop competitive funding applications